 If the company is your startup, see the information below.
-Otherwise, disclose the proposed consulting or advising work in eDisclose (web.jhu.edu/conflict\of\interest/eDisclose).
+Otherwise, disclose the proposed consulting or advising work in eDisclose at web.jhu.edu/conflict\of\ interest/eDisclose.
 The online disclosure form requires, among other things, the following information:

-- " Brief description of the consulting or advising work, which should be separate and distinct from your responsibilities at Johns Hopkins - " Proposed time commitment and any compensation - " Any related research projects and/or protocols - " Any IP you invented that the company has licensed/optioned or intends to license/ option role as an inventor of the IP in eDisclose (edisclose.jhu.edu).
-The online disclosure form requires, among other things, the following information:
+- " Brief description of the consulting or advising work, which should be separate and distinct from your responsibilities at Johns Hopkins - " Proposed time commitment and any compensation - " Any related research projects and/or protocols - " Any IP you invented that the company has licensed/optioned or intends to license/option

-You developed an IP at Johns Hopkins, and a company wants to option or license it: If the company is your startup, see the information below.
-Otherwise, disclose your
+You developed an IP at Johns Hopkins, and a company wants to option or license it:

+If the company is your startup, see the information below.
+Otherwise, disclose your role as an inventor of the IP in eDisclose at edisclose.jhu.edu.